ramaya947/DFS-Research-Automation/README.md

 It scrapes relevant data, such as starting pitchers, lineups, schedules, stats, and more from various web pages and public APIs and processes the data to generate a final Excel file containing player data and an analysis of each matchup.

 It also is able to take a modified version of that resulting Excel file, containing player selections made by me upon review of the matchup data, and generate a desired amount lineups for Fanduel.
 These lineups are roughly evenly distributed by the dominant stack of each lineup.

+Support for a ReactJS frontend client, using SocketIO, was started but not yet completed.